Get home bag backpack

 Extra clothes

-Apart from a scarf or blanket, you need to have extra clothes for the next 12 hours away from home.
+Apart from a scarf or blanket, you must have extra clothes for the next 12 hours away from home.
 With the 2nd level of the get-home bag backpack, you need another shirt, underwear, pants/ shorts, socks, hats, or bandana.
 This will make you feel warm, avoid hypothermia, and survive the unpredictable weather.

 Extra Food and Water